 This is the time I clean up the kitchen, put clothes away, and close up the house for the night.

 By 11, I crawl in bed.
 If I’m in early enough, I read my kindle for a bit with my Swannies until I feel that tired feeling and then I drift off into never-never land.
 I may also write down whatever’s in my head so I can get it all out, and create a list of top priorities for the following day + leave it by my bed so I can check it when I wake up.
+It’s important to choose mattress that keeps the body temperature regulated while sleeping.

 With daylight savings time coming up, it’s a good time to create some nightly rituals to assist us with getting to bed on a regular schedule- especially since our rhythms will be so altered by so much more light, so much later.